-Dr. Oratz is the founder of The Women's Oncology & Wellness Practice in New York City where she specializes in treating women with breast cancer and other malignancies, as well as women at risk for cancer.
-She is committed to helping women with cancer continue to live full, active lives using flexible treatment programs that address women's concerns about career, family life, relationships, and sexuality.
+Dr. Oratz is the founder of the former Women's Oncology & Wellness Practice in New York City where she specialized in treating women with breast cancer and other malignancies, as well as women at risk for cancer.
+Currently, she sees patients at the New York University Perlmutter Cancer Center, where she is committed to helping women with cancer continue to live full, active lives using flexible treatment programs that address women's concerns about career, family life, relationships, and sexuality.

 Dr. Oratz is active both locally and nationally as a speaker and healthcare educator, in live appearances and also on television and radio.
 She is a medical consultant to CancerCare and also serves on several advisory boards, including Cancer and Careers and Sharsheret: Linking Young Jewish Women in Their Fight Against Breast Cancer.
 Dr. Oratz has been listed in Redbook Magazine's "The Best Doctors in America" and in New York Magazine's "The Best Doctors in NYC."